netobserv/network-observability-operator/docs/FlowCollector.md

         <td>[]enum</td>
         <td>
           `index` is a list of fields to use for indexing the pods.
 They should form a unique Pod identifier across the cluster.
-Can be any of: MAC, IP, Interface<br/>
+Can be any of: `MAC`, `IP`, `Interface`.
+Fields absent from the 'k8s.v1.cni.cncf.io/network-status' annotation must not be added to the index.<br/>
         </td>
         <td>true</td>
       </tr><tr>